alphagov/govuk-prototype-kit-docs/docs/v13/documentation/using-notify.md

 ### Keeping your key safe

-It’s really important that you keep your key secret.
+It’s important that you keep your key secret.
 If you put it in the `.env` file it’s safe – that file isn’t published on GitHub.
-If you do accidentally publish your key somewhere you must sign into Notify and revoke it.
+If you do accidentally publish your key somewhere you will need to sign into Notify and revoke it.

 ## Add the Notify code to your prototype

+In the terminal run:

+`npm install notifications-node-client`

-Add this code to the top of routes.js:
+Then in your code editor, add this code to the top of routes.js:

 ```javascript
 var NotifyClient = require('notifications-node-client').NotifyClient,